 Funding and support

-THNSW offers various types of funding and support to heritage entities in an effort to further develop the sector.
+THNSW offers various types of funding and support to not-for-profit organisations in an effort to further develop the heritage transport sector.

 The Transport Heritage Grants Program is a NSW Government funded program administered by the Royal Australian Historical Society (RAHS) and supported by THNSW.
 It aims to help the NSW community rediscover the culture, events and people that shaped transport over the past 160 years, as well as assist with the restoration and conservation of NSW’s valuable heritage assets.

 The program can fund projects in the following categories:

 Restoration, reconstruction or preservation of a heritage transport item

 Education, publication or interpretation of an event, item(s) or person(s) that will promote heritage transport

 Study, consultation, report or review that will assist in managing a heritage transport location or item

 Applicants can apply for grants of up to $15,000 or $50,000.
 Note, only one larger grant will be awarded each year.
 You must speak with RAHS before submitting an application for more than $15,000.

 Submissions for the 2020 Transport Heritage Grants Program are now OPEN!
 For more information, including guidelines and an application form, visit the Royal Australian Historical Society website.